In California, Agreement On New Rules For When Police Can Use Deadly Force

 "We can now move a policy forward that will save lives and change the culture of policing in California," Assemblywoman Shirley Weber, who introduced the bill, wrote in a statement.

 Law enforcement groups have dropped their opposition and are now neutral on the bill.
-"We appreciate your consideration of our concerns and thank you and your staff for working with CPCA on this critical issue," the California Police Chiefs Association wrote in a letter to Weber Thursday.
+"We appreciate your consideration of our concerns and thank you and your staff for working with CPCA on this critical issue," the California Police Chiefs Association wrote in a letter to Weber on Thursday.

 The American Civil Liberties Union, a leading advocate that helped negotiate the bill, praised the agreement.
 "If this bill passes and is signed by the governor, California will have one of the most restrictive use-of-force laws in the nation — if not the most restrictive," said the ACLU's Lizzie Buchen.